-Vehicle operation in heavy snowfall or in dry loose snow that may swirl around the front of the vehicle may feed excessive amounts of snow into the air intake system.
-This could plug the air filter with snow and cause the engine to stall and/or lose power.
+Vehicle operation in heavy snowfall or extreme rain conditions may feed excessive amounts of snow/water into the air intake system.
+This could plug/soak the air filter with snow and may cause the engine to lose power and possibly shut down.